PatzEdi/ml_stat_linear_regression/README.md

 ![Model and Actual](assets/model_preds_and_actual.png)

-We can also gather the point-slope form of both our statistical linear regression model and the machine learning model.

 Using MSESquared loss, the result is the same as the statistical linear regression model, which is expected, as the statistic model is based on the least squares method, which minimizes the squares of the residuals.

 ### **Conclusion**

-This study was a fun one.
 Simple statistics and machine learning can be easily related, and this is a good way to learn such concepts.
 Machine learning can be used for more complex problems, but it is always good to understand the basics.

 Machine learning can be easily implemented using PyTorch to create multi-variable (more than one dependent/independent variable) linear regression models, making it more powerful than simple statistics in a lot of cases.